Ritikkumar992/twitterSchemaDesign/README.md

   - `userID`: Foreign key referencing the `id` column in the `Users` table for the user who liked
   - `tweetID`: Foreign key referencing the `tweetID` column in the `Tweets` table for the liked tweet
   - `retweetID`: Foreign key referencing the `retweetID` column in the `Retweets` table for the liked retweet
-  - `createdAt`: Timestamp indicating when the like was registered
+  - `likedAt`: Timestamp indicating when the like was registered

 ## Relationships:
 - **Users and Tweets**: